 registry, and apply the updates by running

 dvc add again:

 $ cp /path/to/1000/image/dir music/songs $ dvc add music/songs

 DVC then modifies the corresponding DVC-file to reflect the changes in the data, and this will be noticed by Git:

 $ git status Changes not staged for commit: ... modified: music/songs.dvc $ git commit -am "Add 1,000 more songs to music/ dataset."

-Iterating on this process for several datasets can give shape to a robust registry, which are basically repositories that mainly version a bunch of DVC-files, as you can see in the hypothetical example below.
+Iterating on this process for several datasets can give shape to a robust registry.
+The result is basically a repo that mainly versions a set of DVC-files, as you can see in the hypothetical example below:

 $ tree --filelimit=100 . ├── images │ ├── .gitignore │ ├── cats-dogs [2800 entries] # Listed in .gitignore │ ├── faces [10000 entries] # Listed in .gitignore │ ├── cats-dogs.dvc │ └── faces.dvc ├── music │ ├── .gitignore │ ├── songs [11000 entries] # Listed in .gitignore │ └── songs.dvc ├── text ...